kairos-fhir/kairos-fhir-dsl-mapping-example/README.md

 # Versioning

-* The versioning of this example projects will be parallel to the kairos-fhir-dsl library, which follows [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
+* The versioning of this example customexport will be parallel to the kairos-fhir-dsl library, which follows [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
 * All Groovy example scripts will contain a @since annotation that describes the first HDRP version, that can interpret the respective script.
 The specified HDRP version contains the necessary minimal version of the kairos-fhir-dsl library, HDRP entity exporter, initializer and support for